 A methodical step-by-step approach for functional leaders

-- Communicate the plan, articulating the objectives and strategy across the function and company.
+Articulate the objectives and strategy to share broadly across the function and company.
 The one-page strategy template is a helpful tool, as it makes the plan easy for employees to consume.
 Communicate the plan first to functional leadership, then to business leaders, and finally to finance and business staff.
 Make sure employees are receiving consistent messages from their managers and functional leaders.
 Keep the message simple and tailor communications to encourage buy-in.
 “It is important to find the few employees who will contribute most to strategy implementation and target them with a very personalized message,” says one senior executive.